olamileke/factsonfactsbot/README.md

 Telegram bot that parses news articles for false content and returns a fake news rating.
 Access the bot [here](https://t.me/factsonfactsbot "here").

 Alternatively, open up the Telegram app and search for *factsonfactsbot*.
-It has about a 88% accuracy.
+It has an accuracy of about 88%.
 Ideally, I would have had access to 10k+ unique political articles to train the model but I could only access about 2025.

 I have to say thanks to this [article](https://towardsdatascience.com/full-pipeline-project-python-ai-for-detecting-fake-news-with-nlp-bbb1eec4936d "article").
 It answered a lot of my questions and gave me a proper reference point/foundation to go about building this.